 However, Rahu's explicit job during Rahu bhukti is to bring"exotic foreigners " into one's life .

 Your teachers will be different from you in many ways.
 There will be personality collisions.
 If you can use these collisions as learning laboratories to confirm your own Intuition, you will get your money's worth!

-I'm not suggesting that you masochistically remain with a rotten teacher, but if you do encounter an immature or reactive messenger (and I think you will encounter them, because Rahu's job is to bring in foreign energy ) try to stick around long enough to be sure you have distinguished the messenger from the message.
+I'm not suggesting that you masochistically remain with a rotten teacher, but if you do encounter an immature or reactive messenger (and It is likely that you will encounter them, because Boundary-Ranger Rahu's job is to bring in foreign energy ) try to stick around long enough to be sure you have distinguished the messenger from the message.

 Occasionally a supposed messenger is so traumatized that they are incapable of channeling truth.